Haneul-Oh/Code-deploy-AWS-EC2/README.md

 This repository is the automated code for AWS Cloud deployment and performance measurement of AuditChain, a private blockchain system.

 ## About AuditChain: a Private Blockchain Platform
+> 🙂 For more information, Please check [this repository](https://github.com/Haneul-Oh/Auditchain). 🙂

 AuditChain is a private blockchain system using PBFT-like consensus with linear communication complexity, assuming a partially synchronous network.
 While the traditional PBFT consensus algorithm is monolithic, block generation steps are separated from the consensus layer in AuditChain.

 <p align="center">